robbylew/robertlewisdev-v2/pages/index.md

 art: plum
 ---

-Hey, I am Robert Lewis, a passionate software engineer.
+Hey there, I’m Robert Lewis—a software engineer with a strong foundation in data analytics and machine learning.
+I earned a B.S. in Statistics and Data Science from UCLA and am currently pursuing an M.S. in Computer Science at Georgia Tech.

-I hold a B.S. in Statistics and Data Science from UCLA, where I built a strong foundation in data analytics and machine learning.
-A current student at Georgia Tech, pursuing an M.S. in Computer Science.
+I’m passionate about solving complex problems in data engineering, machine learning, and software development.
+Beyond my professional pursuits, I love traveling and spending time with my Australian Shepherd, [Hannah](/hannah).

-Outside of my professional life, I enjoy traveling and spending quality time with my Australian Shepherd, [Hannah](/hannah).
+Thanks for stopping by!
+Feel free to explore my work or get in touch.

 <div flex-auto />